jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 The tweets are collected using Twitter location data from within a 50 mile range of the country capitals each week from the 11th of May to present.
-They are then filtered to exclude duplicates.
+They are filtered to exclude duplicates before being cleaned to eliminate stop words (those adding no sentiment value) and punctuation.

 <br/>

 **4) Sentiment Calculation:**

-The tweets are cleaned to eliminate stop words (common words adding no sentiment value) and punctuation.
-Net sentiment is then calculated as positive minus negative words and expressed as a percentage of total words.
+Net sentiment is then calculated as the total share of positive words minus the total share of negative words.
+It is expressed in each visualization as a percentage of all words, taking into account differences in the number of and length of tweets.